certbot/certbot/README.rst

 ===================

-The Let's Encrypt Client presently only runs on Unix-ish OSes that include Python 2.6 or 2.7; Python 3.x support will be added after the Public Beta launch.
+The Let's Encrypt Client presently only runs on Unix-ish OSes that include Python 2.6 or 2.7; Python 3.x support will hopefully be added after the Public Beta launch.
 The client requires root access in order to write to ``/etc/letsencrypt``, ``/var/log/letsencrypt``, ``/var/lib/letsencrypt``; to bind to ports 80 and 443 (if you use the ``standalone`` plugin) and to read and modify webserver configurations (if you use the ``apache`` or ``nginx``